-Let’s talk about decorating with lanterns.
-I use them all over my house!
-I love them in every color, shape and size and hope that they never fall out of favor in the world of home decor.
-They are one my favorite accessories to decorate with because you can do so much with them – you’re only limited by your imagination!
-Decorate them for a year round display or change them up for every holiday.
 They’re available in pretty much all sizes and styles to fit it with any type of decor.
 You can spend a much or as little as suits your pocketbook – of course I’m always on the lookout for a bargain. 😀

-Take a look at some of the ways that I’ve decorated with lanterns in my home.
+Let some of the ways that I’ve decorated with lanterns in my home inspire you in yours!

-You can do so much more with large lanterns.
 I love to pull all sorts of items together to create seasonal displays!
-It doesn’t have to be complicated though – just pull whatever goodies you have stashed away and combine them together in your lantern.
+It doesn’t have to be complicated though – just gather whatever goodies you have stashed away and combine them together in your lantern.

 I have a pair of square lanterns that I adore.
 At Christmas, they look great in the middle of a table filled with miniature Christmas trees.

-For spring and summer, I filled a large square lantern on the shelves in my breakfast area with a stack of plates, a pretty blue bowl and faux succulents.
+For one spring and summer look, I filled a large square lantern on the shelves in my breakfast area with a stack of plates, a pretty blue bowl and faux succulents.

 These are just a few of the many ways that I love to decorate with lanterns!
 Have I made a believer out of you yet?
 Gather up a lantern or ten and have some fun!